Olusoga/Credit-Wallet-Service/README.md

 # Todo
 I had a lot of fun building this but there are some improvements I can still make:

-- Add migrations for database purpose
 - Add more test cases
-- add open Api for proper documentation
 - Have a standard response helper

 # Testing

 - To run the tests, simply type `npm test`
-- We can also get code coverage by `npm run coverage`

 Thank you 👍